Matt Roloff Reunites With ‘Little People, Big World’ Family After Spending Thanksgiving With Girlfriend

-Matt Roloff is happy to be back at the Roloff Farms after a relaxing Thanksgiving holiday.
+Matt Roloff is happy to be back at Roloff Farms after a relaxing Thanksgiving holiday.
 The Little People, Big World star spent a few days away from home to take a much-needed break during the holiday weekend.

 On Nov.
 18, Matt told his fans via Facebook that he went to an amazing resort in Mexico for a short vacation.
-This is after he learned that all his children have already made plans with Amy Roloff for Thanksgiving.
-Matt mentioned that right after his beach getaway, he will be spending the holiday in Arizona with Caryn Chandler, his new girlfriend and manager at the Roloff Farms.
+This is after he learned that all his children had already made plans with Amy Roloff for Thanksgiving.
+Matt mentioned that right after his beach getaway, he will be spending the holiday in Arizona with Caryn Chandler, his new girlfriend and manager at Roloff Farms.

 Now, LPBW fans will be glad to know that Matt Roloff is back with his adorable family.
 In his latest Instagram post, Matt shared a photo of his happy reunion with baby Jackson.
-In the picture, which seems to be taken at Matt’s home and office, the reality star is beaming as he cradles his six-month-old grandson on his lap.
+In the picture, which seems to be taken at Matt’s home and office, the reality star is beaming as he cradles his 6-month-old grandson on his lap.
 Even Baby J is sporting a wide smile for the camera!

 The LPBW patriarch may have missed his grandchildren’s first Thanksgiving, but he’s definitely a doting and loving grandpa to Jackson and Ember.
 The 56-year-old often shares pictures of the two babies on social media, proving that he’s loving his new role as a grandparent.